-We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
+We believe that our audit provides a reasonable basis for our unmodified opinion on compliance for its major federal program.
 However, our audit does not provide a legal determination of Hamilton Community Schools' compliance.

 Opinion on Each Major Federal Program